elixir-geolix/adapter_mmdb2/README.md

   ]
 ```

+For more configuration details and options please refer to the inline documentation of the `Geolix.Adapter.MMDB2` module.

 ## Benchmark

 A (minimal) benchmark script is included.
 Please refer to the Mixfile or `mix help` output for the name.